 - Can you cut back on cell phone charges?
 Disconnect the home phone and only have a cell.
 Use the family plans that most service providers have available.

 - Reduce your cable/satellite bill by going back to the "basic" plan.
+Or cut the cable altogether and spend a few dollars for a Roku or something similar and stream programs you like.
 You can also see some of your favorite TV shows on the internet for free.

 - Can you increase your deductible on car insurance, thereby reducing your payments?

 - Brown-bag your lunch.
 (A little tip: cook your favorite foods in LARGE quantities, then put in serving-size containers and freeze; then lunches are a breeze - just grab and go.)

 - When grocery shopping, only buy what is necessary.
 Try not to buy processed, packaged foods.
 Make a list and stick to it.
 Buy store brands - they taste just as good and cost less.
 Skip the temptation to buy anything that is not on your list or that "calls your name" at the checkout.
 (If you buy any extras, make it a can of something for your food storage.)

 - Something broken?
 Fix it instead of buying new.